EviDep: Trustworthy Multimodal Depression Estimation via Disentangled Evidential Learning: Methodology

 \subsection{Framework Overview}

-As illustrated in Fig.~\ref{fig:framework}, we propose EviDep, a trustworthy framework that extracts purified, non-redundant evidence to explicitly model predictive uncertainty for reliable multimodal depression assessment.
-First, the Frequency-aware Feature Extraction (FFE) module dynamically decouples stable affective baselines from micro-level behaviors, acting as a crucial signal purification step to filter extraneous noise.
-Operating on these purified features, the Disentangled Evidential Learning (DEL) module explicitly separates cross-modal consensus from modality-specific cues to achieve strict feature decorrelation.
+As illustrated in Fig.~\ref{fig:framework}, we propose EviDep, a trustworthy framework that extracts purified, non-redundant evidence to explicitly model predictive uncertainty for trustworthy multimodal depression estimation.
+First, the Frequency-aware Feature Extraction (FFE) module dynamically decouples stable affective baselines from micro-level behaviors, serving as a crucial signal-purification step to filter out extraneous noise.
+Operating on these purified features, the Disentangled Evidential Learning (DEL) module explicitly separates cross-modal consensus from modality-specific cues to achieve strict decorrelation of features.
 EviDep then parameterizes these non-redundant representations into Normal-Inverse-Gamma (NIG) distributions to jointly infer depression severity and predictive uncertainties.
 Finally, an Evidence-Guided Bayesian Fusion dynamically integrates these streams into a joint Normal-Inverse-Gamma (NIG) distribution.
 This unified distribution ultimately yields the final depression score and predictive uncertainties.
-By systematically eliminating temporal noise contamination and cross-modal double-counting, EviDep guarantees the non-redundancy of the evidence streams, ultimately delivering a rigorously calibrated and trustworthy assessment.
+By systematically eliminating temporal noise contamination and cross-modal double-counting, EviDep guarantees the non-redundancy of the evidence streams, ultimately delivering a rigorously calibrated and trustworthy estimation.